 Origins of Paraquat and Brief History

-By contrast, dozens of other developed countries have long since banned the use of these chemicals– no U.S. health agencies have officially banned or condemned paraquat use.
-However, effective November 2019, the Environmental Protection Agency (EPA) has required specific training and certification in order to use and work with paraquat herbicides.
-While this was a step in the right direction, thousands of workers were already affected before this ruling was even put into place.
+This announcement came after their November 2019 mandate that required specific training and certification to be completed in order for workers to use paraquat herbicides.
+While this was a step in the right direction, tens of thousands of workers were already affected before this ruling was even put into place.

 Paraquat’s Connections to Parkinson’s Disease